-Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the EC (38%), WC (35%), and GT (21%).
-Compared to other substances, MA remained the most common primary drug reported by persons in the WC (35%).
-Across all regions, Methamphetamine (MA aka 'Tik') was reported as the second leading primary substance of use by persons younger than 20 years.
-The highest rates for MA as primary and secondary drug of use were reported for the EC (57%) and WC (58%).
-Treatment admissions for Ecstasy as a primary drug of use remained low (<1%).
-Patients may not be seeking treatment for Ecstasy use, which explains low admission rates although anecdotal reports suggest extensive recreational use.
-Methcathinone (CAT) is an amphetamine-type stimulant and has effects similar to that of MA.
-Across regions, CAT was reported as a primary substance of use by 5% of individuals admitted to treatment.
-CAT admissions as primary and secondary substance of use were highest in the CR (16%) and GT (15%).
-In the EC, CAT was reported as a secondary substance of use only.
+Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (32%) and EC (31%) compared to other regions.
+However, the proportion for MA-related admissions decreased in the EC from 38% in 2021b to 31% in 2022a, while rates doubled for the NR from 4% in 2021b to 8% in 2022a.
+Similar to the previous reporting period, nationally, MA was reported as the second leading primary substance of use by persons younger than 20 years (16%).
+The highest rates for MA as primary and secondary drug of use were reported for the EC (48%) and WC (46%).
+MA as a primary and secondary substance of use decreased across all regions except the NR where a marginal increase was noted from 15% in the preceding period to 16% in the current period.
+Treatment admissions for Ecstasy as a primary drug of use remained low (<1%); this has remained largely unchanged over the last few reporting periods.
+Individuals may not be seeking treatment for Ecstasy use, which explains low admission rates although anecdotal reports suggest extensive recreational use.
+Methcathinone (CAT/KHAT)1, an amphetamine-type stimulant, has effects similar to that of MA.
+Across regions, CAT/KHAT was reported as a primary substance of use by 3% of individuals admitted to treatment.
+CAT/KHAT admissions as primary and secondary substance of use were low at <1%.
+In the EC, CAT/KHAT was reported as a secondary substance of use only while in GT and the WC it was reported as a primary substance only.

 Inhalant/solvent use remained low at <1% across regions.
-No inhalant use was reported for the CR.
-While reported rates were generally low, inhalant use is common among the homeless and children who live on the streets.
+Inhalant use was not reported for the CR.
+While rates were generally low, inhalant use is common among the homeless and children who live on the streets.
 Additional community-based or regional studies are needed to explore the extent of inhalant use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population.
-Indication of Poly-substance use (i.e., more than one substance of use indicated) remained high (53% nationally); the CR contributed the highest proportion of individuals who engaged in poly-substance use (68%).
+Indication of Poly-substance use (i.e., more than one substance of use indicated) remained unchanged from the 2021b period (53% nationally); GT (30%) contributed the highest proportion of individuals who engaged in polysubstance use.